Bachelor of Arts (Honours) Product Design Innovation CW728

 What follow-on study opportunities are available?

-Graduates achieving an honours grade can qualify to undertake postgraduate studies in design including a Master in Interaction Design, Research Master through designCORE or an MSc in Medical Devices, among other post-graduate opportunities in Ireland and abroad.
+Graduates achieving an honours grade can qualify to undertake postgraduate studies in design including a Master of Arts in Interaction Design, Research Master through designCORE or an Master of Science in Medical Devices at Institute of Technology Carlow, among other post-graduate opportunities in Ireland and abroad.

 What exemptions will I receive?